- Disk emulation has pretty much always been synonymous with Daemon Tools.

 - Older versions however became incompatible with Windows.
 We deal with those issues and some other common ones in this guide.

 - For other troubleshooters regarding faulty software, look in our PC Software Fixing Guides.

 - If other PC-related issues are your concern, we have a much larger Fix section as well.

-When Windows 10 was released, it created some sort of a gap between Microsoft’s operating systems.
-One of the most visible differences is the list of compatible apps and software.
-Many older programs, that worked well on Windows 7 or older versions of the system, now simply don’t work in Windows 10.
+When Windows 10 was initially released, it created some sort of a gap between Microsoft’s operating systems.
+One of the most visible differences was the list of compatible apps and software.

-These compatibility differences can cause a lot of problems to users switching from one version of Windows to another.
+These compatibility differences can cause a lot of problems for users switching from one version of Windows to another.
 Incompatible programs usually do more damage to the system, than just not working.
-They can prevent some Windows 10 features from working, conflict with other software, or even cause installation fails of updates.

 Here’s what one user said on Microsoft’s forums, and a lot of people confirmed they have the same problem:

 I have DAEMON tools on my computer and I just installed the updates on my OS.
 DAEMON tools worked fine before the update but now I get a bubble saying it won’t work.
 If I open My Computer where the virtual drives used to be listed it gives me the same error, “does not work on this version of windows click here to learn more”.
 The OS also blocks the uninstall app, so virtual drives are stuck installed on the PC.

 The following article also covers the following topics, so read it well:

 - Daemon Tools not enough space on drive